 3 tips for small & medium sized Food & Drink suppliers when using market data to pitch to retail buyers

-This week at the NEC in Birmingham, Small to Medium Food & Drink suppliers will be showcasing their wares with the aim of creating new opportunities and capturing the presence of trade buyers who are present.
+This week at the NEC in Birmingham, Small to Medium Food & Drink suppliers will be showcasing their wares with the aim of creating new opportunities and capturing the attention of trade buyers.
 From the Food & Drink Expo to the Farm Shop & Deli show, it’s going to be the biggest yet since the pandemic.

-What do these smaller suppliers have in common when it comes to trying to break into major retailers (if that’s what they aim to do)?
+What do these smaller suppliers have in common, when it comes to trying to break into major retailers?

-Many know they need market data but don’t have the resource or expertise to know how to use it.
-Others will have got by without it up to now.
+Most know they need market data, but many don’t have the resource or expertise to know how to use it effectively or affordably.

 One thing is for sure though.
-Retailers expect suppliers to have a good knowledge of the category they are entering, or looking to increase their presence in.
-To a retail buyer, without market data, it’s just another supplier with their own opinion.
+Retailers expect suppliers to have a good knowledge of the category they are entering or looking to increase their presence in.
+To a retail buyer, arriving without market data, you’re just another supplier with their own opinion.

-What can suppliers do to arm themselves with the right market data?
+How can suppliers arm themselves with the right market data?

-Tip #1 - Start with the key questions you’re looking to answer, then work out what data you need for that
+Tip #1 - Understand the key questions you’re looking to answer, then work out what data you need for that

 If you ask for the world, you’ll get the world back!
 What do we mean by this?
 If you’re looking to enter the Crisps and Snacks category, do you really need to know everything about that category?
-Often you don’t.
-What can help your time, effort and budget is to think of the key questions you’re looking to answer, the assumptions you have about the category and then use this to steer your brief before asking for data.
+Not really.
+What can help your time, effort and budget is to think of the key questions you’re looking to answer, the assumptions you have about the category and then use this to steer your brief to the data provider.

-Top questions that we’ll get asked from our clients include:
+Top questions that our clients ask us include:

 What are the top flavour trends in the category?